 We are committed to the words of the great Supreme Court Justice Benjamin N. Cardozo, who said, “The final cause of law is the welfare of society.”
 Cardozo faculty members teach the legal fundamentals with exceptional skill and passion.
 They also teach their students how to creatively apply the law to their clients’ lives and how to anticipate and address cultural shifts that call for legal responses.

 Lawyers make a difference in people’s lives every day by providing solutions to our society’s deepest challenges.
 Cardozo students don’t just learn the law, they wrestle with it, challenge it and eventually even build and shape it.

 In-House Clinics taught by full-time faculty

-Field Clinics with teams of students working under supervision at firms and legal offices in NYC
+Field Clinics with teams of students working under attorney supervision in NYC

 Transactional Clinics: The Tech Startup Clinic, The Indie Film Clinic

 Intensive Trial Advocacy (ITAP), Intensive Mediation Advocacy (IMAP), Intensive Transactional Lawyering (ITRANS)

 A law professor has an important opportunity to leave a mark on society and the legal profession, by training the next generation of lawyers to be innovative and public-spirited thinkers.